raphischer/imagenet-energy-efficiency/README.md

 # Assessing Energy Efficiency of Machine Learning - MLEE

-Code and results for assesing energy efficiency of machine learning tasks.
+Code and results for assesing energy efficiency of machine learning tasks at the example of ImageNet.
-The associated research paper is currently under review, upon acceptance this repository will be published on the author's GitHub.
+The associated research paper will be published in the proceedings of the 7th Workshop on Data Science for Social Good @ ECML-PKDD 2022.

 ## Installation
 All code was executed with Python 3.8, please refer to [requirements](./requirements.txt) for all dependencies.